hbs-rcs/hbsgrid-docs/docs/storage.md

 !!! important inline end

-    A configuration file will all connection details enables database access by anyone with access to the file.
+    A configuration file with all connection details enables database access by anyone with access to the file.
 Ensure that this file is not shared or accessible by anyone but you.